Positions in Advanced manufacturing, Emerging Areas and Operations Research & Industrial Design

 The Department of Mechanical Engineering at The University of Texas at Austin invites applications from outstanding applicants in the following four areas of interest:

 Candidates must have a Ph.D. degree in Engineering or Natural Sciences related to the area and a record of high accomplishment with a clearly upward-pointing career trajectory.
 For senior hires, evidence of leadership in directing multi-investigator research programs is essential.
-The successful candidate will also be expected to teach undergraduate and graduate courses, develop a strong sponsored research program, supervise graduate students, collaborate with other faculty, and be involved in service to the university and profession.
+The successful candidates will also be expected to teach undergraduate and graduate courses, develop a strong sponsored research program, supervise graduate students, collaborate with other faculty, and be involved in service to the university and the profession.

-Candidates should include the words "Faculty Search Committee – Area of Interest" in the subject line of their email.
-Use email links below.
-Evaluation of applications will begin November 30, 2012, although the search will be held open until a suitable candidate is identified.
-Further information about the Department of Mechanical Engineering at UT Austin may be found at www.me.utexas.edu.
-The successful candidate will be required to complete an Employment Eligibility Verification form and provide documents to verify identity and eligibility to work in the U.S.A.
-A security sensitive background check will be conducted on the applicant selected.
+Candidates should address their submission to Faculty Search Committee – Area of Interest.
+Evaluation of applications will begin November 15, 2014, and will continue until a suitable candidate is identified.
+The successful candidate will be required to complete an Employment Eligibility Verification form and provide documents to verify identity and eligibility to work in the U.S. A security sensitive background check will be conducted on the applicant selected.